mcmonkeyprojects/Sentinel/README.md

 - NPC's won't do ranged damaged, or protection plugins causing problems?
 In your config.yml file, toggle the setting that says "enforce damage" to true, and restart your server!
 - Note that back-support for older versions is sometimes limited.
 Compatibility is tested mainly on the most recent one or two versions.
 1.8.8 servers are supported as the oldest option, but not fully functional.
 See notes here: https://wiki.citizensnpcs.co/Minecraft_1.8

-### Usage
+### Basic Usage

 - First, get acquainted with Citizens in general for best luck using Sentinel.
 - Second, download the plugin and put it into your server's `plugins` folder.
-- Third, if you want to adjust the config, start the server to generate a config, then close the server and edit the config (open `plugins/Sentinel/config.yml` with a text editor) to your liking and finally restart the server.
+- Third, if you want to adjust the config, start the server to generate a config, then close the server and edit the config (open `plugins/Sentinel/config.yml` with any text editor) to your liking and finally restart the server.
 - Now, to create your first Sentinel:
     - Select or create an NPC (`/npc sel` or `/npc create Bob`)
     - Run command: `/trait Sentinel`